Laravel-Lang/common/docs/usage/features/facades.md

 // The checked locale protecting.
 Locales::isProtected(Locale|string|null $locale): bool

-// Validate and returns the correct localization Locales::get(mixed $locale): LocaleData
+// Validate and returns the correct localization.
+// If an uninstalled localization is requested, then it will return the currently active one in the application.
+Locales::get(mixed $locale): LocaleData

 // Getting the default localization name.